Back To Search Results

 • Superficial fibromatosis [1]

-It is essential to note that the history of GBCAs exposure during the MRI examination will favor NSF among the differential diagnosis.[50]
+Noting the history of GBCA exposure during the MRI examination will favor NSF among the differential diagnosis.[49]
 Among the differential diagnoses, only β2-microglobulin amyloidosis occurs exclusively in individuals with advanced renal disease; however, it usually affects the shoulders, volar wrists, and tongue.[1]
+As noted above, in contrast to NSF, scleroderma usually starts at the trunk and moves peripherally, while scleromyxedema usually involves the head and neck (the face is not involved in NSF).[27]

 Prognosis

-Nephrogenic systemic fibrosis is considered a debilitating, rapidly progressive disease.
+Nephrogenic systemic fibrosis is considered a debilitating, progressive disease.
 This condition causes visceral and cutaneous fibrosis in patients with severe renal insufficiency exposed to GBCAs.
 Although skin changes associated with NSF may be improved after the restoration of kidney function, especially after recovery from acute kidney injury, this condition does not usually regress spontaneously and almost always progresses relentlessly.
-Thus, the prognosis depends on the extent of the visceral fibrosis.
-It is documented that the mortality rate associated with this condition increases as the disease progresses.
-The high mortality rate does not come from the cutaneous lesions but rather from visceral fibrosis, particularly in the cardiac and respiratory systems.[25]
+The high mortality rate does not come from the cutaneous lesions but rather from visceral fibrosis, particularly in the cardiac and respiratory systems.[50]

-Todd et al observed that 24-month mortality following examination was 48% in patients with skin changes and 20% in the cases where skin changes were absent.[25]
-Within a few weeks of disease onset, the majority of patients become wheelchair-bound due to contractures.
-Many patients have been reported to have died because of falls and other complications due to their mobility problems.
+One group observed that 24-month mortality following examination was 48% in patients with skin changes and 20% in the cases where skin changes were absent.[50]
+Within a few weeks of disease onset, most patients became wheelchair-bound due to contractures; patients can also experience flexion contractures if the condition involves a joint.
+Mortality in many patients has been attributed to falls and other complications due to limited mobility.
 In addition, many patients have reported causalgia and maddening pruritus.
-Finally, patients can also experience flexion contractures if the condition involves a joint.

 Complications

-Nephrogenic systemic fibrosis (NSF) complicates the already existing kidney disease.
+Nephrogenic systemic fibrosis complicates the already existing kidney disease.
 The complications of NSF include:

-• The most debilitating NSF sequelae are the fibrosis of the visceral organs such as the heart, lungs, renal tubules, and skeletal muscles.
-Even though visceral fibrosis is often asymptomatic, it may contribute to the development of pulmonary hypertension, cardiomyopathy, and skeletal muscle weakness.
+• The most debilitating NSF sequelae are the fibrosis of visceral organs such as the heart, lungs, renal tubules, and skeletal muscles.
+Although visceral fibrosis is often asymptomatic, it may contribute to the development of pulmonary hypertension, cardiomyopathy, and skeletal muscle weakness.

 • Patients with NSF may experience blood vessel thrombosis; as the disease progresses, these patients may develop significant hypotension, affecting their ability to tolerate the hemodialysis.[51]